-The requirements of a reverse mortgage generally include being 62 or older, maintaining the home as your primary residence, and holding a low remaining mortgage balance or owning your home outright.
+The requirements of a reverse mortgage loan typically include being sixty-two or older, maintaining your property as your primary residence, and having a small remaining mortgage balance or owning your home outright.

-Homeowners who are on a fixed income and have a need for additional funds find reverse mortgages advantageous for their circumstance.
-Interest rates may be fixed or adjustable and the funds are nontaxable and don't affect Medicare or Social Security benefits.
-The residence is never at risk of being taken away from you by the lending institution or sold without your consent if you outlive your loan term - even if the current property value creeps under the loan balance.
-Call us at 954.920.9799 to explore your reverse mortgage options.
+Homeowners who are on a limited income and have a need for additional money find reverse mortgages helpful for their circumstance.
+Rates of interest may be fixed or adjustable and the funds are nontaxable and don't affect Social Security or Medicare benefits.
+The lender can't take away your residence if you outlive your loan nor will you be obligated to sell your home to pay off your loan even if the balance grows to exceed current property value.
+Contact us at 954.920.9799 to explore your reverse mortgage options.

 Do you have a question regarding a mortgage program?